xtrime-ru/antizapret-vpn-docker/README.md

 ![Preview](./img/chart.png)

+In single-server Compose mode `az-local` also has the `az-world` and `az-world.antizapret` network aliases.
+CoreDNS detects that both exit names have the same address and queries the container only once; AdGuard generates both local and world list rules for the `az-local` client.
+In Swarm mode the short and fully qualified aliases are split between two services, so CoreDNS queries `az-world` and then `az-local`.

 1. DNS Request arrives into AdGuardHome
 1. Adguard check it with blacklist rules.
 If domain in blacklist - return 0.0.0.0 and client not able to access domain.
 1. Adguard Send DNS request to CoreDNS service.